JazzMaster/LazGFX/README.md

 (For Lazarus/FPC/Pascal)

 Its a GRAPHICS MODE "Canvas", not unlike TCanvas.
-You draw with it.
+-You draw with it.

 We will try to use "TCanvas2 objects" as the code evolves.

 ### Modification Warning

-**Parts of SDL are being rewritten**.
-SDL/SDL2 no longer suits "our Pascalian needs".

-**This unit uses modified and/or patched JEDI sources**.

-Most notable changes/rewrites:
+The code is merging to OpenGL/freeGLUT calls instead of "Obscure half-assed" SDL ones.
+Ultimately- you arent going to notice this(much).

+With SDL v1 we put the pixels in ourselves with blits,etc
+- with OpenGl- the GPU fills them in(for us).

+(Its a lot less headache)

+This leaves audio and networking up to other libraries.

+Changes still pending:

-		Use of FreeGLUT (3D) instead of heineous OGL calls Game Precision Timers
+		Game Precision Timers
 		Threads/Threading
-		Callbacks(where possible)
-		"Direct" Rendering OPS/ DRI calls
-		Font Code
-		Using PortAudio (uos) instead of SDL2_Mixer routines Open Networking library hooks(Pascal sources)
+		Using PortAudio (uos) instead of SDL2_Mixer routines Open Networking library hooks(to Pascal sources)

-This removes a TON of headache and low-level programming.
-(It helps to use the right tools.)

-While the "C Syntax" is correct when utilizing SDL, the PASCAL needed some adjustment.

-It makes more sense to use similar syntax, if possible.

-SDL2_GFX functions have been imported into the main units.
-There was **never a need to remove these functions** from the renderer OPS in the main unit.
-(There are workarounds for heap limits-Ive used them before.)

 "50 ways- none of which work in reality" is the biggest problem right now.
 Maybe you want a Lazarus app- maybe you dont.

+If not- we log as much as possible.

 I dont like having a RTL, compiler, LCL, and etc. shoved down my throat.

-Theres a few libraries like that with the LCL- you take everything...or nothing.
+All of the code I see presumes you want "an objectified mess".

 	This is wrong.

+Pascal was never about "doing whats popular" (via dictatorship).

 ### Backends

-Windows can use:
-		GDI
-		GDI+
-		DirectX/OpenGL/DXVK(Vulcan)

 Mac uses:
-		QuickDraw(Up to OSX 10.4 Tiger)
-		Quartz(2D)
+		Quartz /Quartz Extreme

-Unices can use:
+Windows/ Unices can use:

-		Console Framebuffer/KMS

-		X11
-		GDK /GTK (uses Cairo accellerated rendering) on top of X11 OpenGL(hooks X11 for input)

-(you see my headache)
+		OpenGL/freeGLUT

 ## Ports

 This unit (LazGraphics) SHOULD be ported to use the following languages:

-		Ada (NASA,etc)
 		Basic(FreeBasic/QB64)
 		VB(gambas/MS-VB)
-		python(PySDL)
 		C/VC/C sharp (backport at your own peril- NO C HERE.)

+-Hooks are present w freeGLUT/GL-

+		Ada
+		FORTRAN
+		python (pyGL)

 -DONT ASK about assembler.
 The compiler does this for you.
 Assembler -in flight- does not guarantee optimized code.